-Continuous delivery is the principle of building applications that can be released safely to production at any time, on-demand.
-To accomplish this, you need a deployment pipeline that can rapidly assess the impact of changes made to your applications (from a production readiness perspective) and deploy them to production in a swift manner, with the least amount of intervention required from a human operator.
+Continuous delivery is the principle of building applications that can be released safely to production at any time, on demand.
+To accomplish this, you need an automatic deployment pipeline for that can rapidly assess the impact of changes made to your applications (from a production readiness perspective) and deploy them to production in a swift manner, with the least amount of intervention required from a human operator.

 We provide outsystems-pipeline, an open-source accelerator that allows you to extend the built-in capabilities of LifeTime, such as governance over which applications and environments you are authorized to manipulate or the built-in impact analysis that simplifies correctly deploying complex application portfolios across environments.
 This accelerator includes Python scripts built on top of the LifeTime APIs, pipeline templates, and documentation to simplify integrating with any CI/CD platform.
 Soon, OutSystems will also be able to accept contributions from the community to help evolve and improve outsystems-pipeline.
 With this accelerator:

-- Release managers can benefit from fully automated pipeline that helps reduce human errors and the lead-time
+- Release managers can benefit from a fully automated deployment pipeline that helps reduce human errors and the lead-time

 - Developers will build software with high quality with the help of faster feedback loops for each change

-The following is an example continuous delivery pipeline that consists of 5 distinct environments:
+The following is an example continuous delivery pipeline that consists of five distinct environments:

 The sections below describe each stage of the recommended OutSystems pipeline in more detail, and the following step-by-step guides allow you to build the pipeline using the accelerator outsystems-pipeline and two leading CI/CD platforms as an example: